Top Recommendations for Improving Website Performance with Tag Management

 - Minimize the Number of iframes: Tealium typically will provide the option to use the Image pixel for a vendor (over their iframe pixel)

-- Reduce Cookie Size: Tealium’s Universal Data Hub (UDH) Visitor Service uses Local Storage to store persistent data for that visitor in their browser
+- Reduce Cookie Size: Tealium’s Customer Data Hub (CDH) Visitor Service uses Local Storage to store persistent data for that visitor in their browser

-With Tealium’s Universal Data Hub you can also leverage cloud-based event delivery, which enhances your ability to “Minimize HTTP Requests” (Yahoo’s list) to improve site performance.
+With Tealium’s Customer Data Hub you can also leverage cloud-based event delivery, which enhances your ability to “Minimize HTTP Requests” (Yahoo’s list) to improve site performance.

 Combined with the capability that Tealium iQ will “Prioritize visible content” (Google’s list) by delaying tag pixels from firing until after the DOM Ready event, this setup gives you ultimate flexibility to tune website performance as needed.
 Consult your Tealium Account Executive (for new clients) or Account Manager (for existing clients) for the best solution for your site.